Junnanella/CarCar/README.md

 Models ([Source file](./service/api/service_rest/models.py))

+\*Please note that Status instances need to be built on the Django admin in order to be able to create a service appointment.

+id 1 = "Scheduled"

+id 2 = "Cancel"

+id 3 = "Finish"

 Based on [LEARN requirements and screenshots](https://learn-2.galvanize.com/cohorts/3283/blocks/1890/content_files/build/01-practice-test-project/67-assessment-project.md) each property in the models are mapped to a column of the screenshots.

 For the AutomobileVO, I used the pattern of having an `import_href` property based on previous class projects.
 The property of